jtsiomb/sgikbd/README.md

 like the indy, O2, indigo2, Octane, and so on, because they use PS/2 keyboards and mice directly.

-> Important note for R3000 indigo owners, a simple hack is necessary to make
+> Important note for R3000 indigo owners!
-> sgikbd work with R3000 indigos.
+> A simple hack is necessary to make sgikbd work with R3000 indigos.
 > See http://nuclear.mutantstargoat.com/hw/sgikbd/indigo_r3000_hack.html

 It's based on an AVR atmega328pb microcontroller, which reads the PS/2